Facilitation

 THREE

-Issue: For its 20th birthday, the James Gang wanted to capture its history across its numerous iterations.
+For its 20th birthday, a nonprofit wanted to capture its history across its numerous iterations.
+Past members who would likely never be in the same room again, came together for a daylong event.